eriksquires/DuckDB-With-R/README.md

 not needed for basic DBI functions like dbConnect(), dbGetQuery() or dbExecute().
 As a result, without duckdb (or RPostgres) explicitly loaded the Connections panel won’t fully populate.
-The bad part about this is there’s now arning message anywhere to tell you that the Connections panel is only half working.
+The bad part about this is there’s no warning message anywhere to tell you that the Connections panel is only half working.

 Here’s what you should do instead: